madetech/learn/core-skills/web-application-development-with-react/README.md

 The candidate has:

-- created an application that is independent of the node install on the candidates machine
+- Created an application that is independent of the node install on the candidates machine
-- a make recipe for serve, which runs the application in development mode
+- A make recipe for serve, which runs the application in development mode
-- a make recipe for test, which runs the tests for the application
+- A make recipe for test, which runs the tests for the application
-- a sandbox environment which allows them to quickly prototype components
+- A sandbox environment which allows them to quickly prototype components
-- the ablity to hot-reload based on changes
+- The ablity to hot-reload based on changes
-- a failing test that appears when running make test
+- A failing test that appears when running make test

 #### Understanding